laurapacilio/laurapacilio.github.io/aboutme.md

 ## How I became a professional writer

 It started at Carnegie Mellon University (CMU), where I was a Lab Manager orchestrating multi-stage research studies on stress, meditation, and smoking.
-A huge part of my job was learning complex tools (like an eye tracker) and procedures (like checking someone's breath carbon dioxide).
+A huge part of my job was learning complex procedures, like calibrating an eye-tracking machine or checking someone's breath carbon dioxide.
 Then, I taught research assistants to perform these tasks flawlessly with hundreds of participants.
 This process involved *a lot* of in-person training and thorough documentation.

 I was ecstatic when I learned that there were entire jobs revolving around this type of work.
 An entire career filled with learning cool new things and teaching them to others?
 Sign me up!